insight-platform/Savant/docs/architecture.md

 The Gstreamer and DeepStream stream is bound to a single data source.
 E.g., a stream can represent an RTSP camera.
 Therefore, that stream is a part of the Gstreamer processing graph.
 For example, when dealing with a simple Gstreamer pipeline, it looks like shown on the left side of the picture:

 ![image](https://user-images.githubusercontent.com/15047882/168025015-d49c4978-4b21-4170-ad2f-123a8d0bbc90.png)

+It works well for static pipelines, which process "reliable" data sources like files located in a filesystem.
+In the scenario, the pipeline is launched for a particular file, processes it, and finally exits at the end of the processing.